mwchuan/PhDmodel/README.md

 # **PhDmodel**

--SPICE models used in my PhD thesis
+SPICE models used in my PhD thesis